If your child is suffering from one of the iron deficiency symptoms, it is better to check for iron level:

 Please share this post to increase awareness of iron deficiency in children.

-To book appointment with our doctors in VIC Medical Doctors in Doncaster or Northcote please see www.vicmedicaldoctors.com.au
+To book an appointment with our doctors in VIC Medical Doctors in Doncaster or Northcote please see www.vicmedicaldoctors.com.au